A square thumbnail of Dianne Twombly's artwork.

 Dianne Twombly

-Through these pieces Twombly invites the viewer to look more closely at the many layers of the human spaces we now occupy and those we can only remember or dream of, and to see within them a world of new possibilities.
+Through her work, Twombly invites the viewer to look more closely at the many layers of the seemingly mundane human spaces we occupy and to see within them a world of new possibilities.

-Twombly holds degrees from the University of Toronto, as well as a certificate in Dynamic Media from the Center for Electronic Art in San Francisco.
-She is currently completing a Bachelor of Fine Arts degree at York University in Toronto.
-Her work can be found in private and corporate collections across Canada.
+Twombly holds BA and MSW degrees from the University of Toronto, a certificate in Dynamic Media from the Center for Electronic Art in California, and a BFA from York University in Toronto.
+Her work can be found in private and corporate collections across Canada, including the Scotiabank Art Collection, and in public art projects in Hamilton and Ottawa.